hmrc/safety-and-security-import-service-guide/source/documentation/set-up.html.md

 (For details of risking response simulations available, see [submissions](/api-documentation/docs/api/service/import-control-entry-declaration-store/1.0) API.)

-Out test environment allows you to use a header to test accept/accepted responses and, with a different value, test reject/rejected responses.
+Our test environment allows you to use a header to test accept responses and with a different value test reject responses.

 All responses returned are in XML as in the current system.